Yunuuuu/ggalign/tests/testthat/_snaps/free-align.md

 # free_align errors on unsupported types

-    Cannot use with a list
+    Cannot use with an empty list